tytydraco/yessleep/out/The_Yellow_Pt_4.md

 But they’d inch closer.

 The candles would bend toward the door, flames leaning like they were being pulled by something outside.
-A few flames turned blue for a second before snapping back to normal.
+A few flames turned blue for a second before flickering back to normal.
 That’s when the banging started — slow at first, then harder.
 It woke the younger kids and a few of the adults.
 Everyone backed away from the door.

 The bangs grew louder and more continuous.
 The door creaked and bent inward, the wood warping like it was softening under heat.
 Something slammed against it hard enough to rattle the frame.
 I was honestly surprised it held up as long as it did.